siis/CaCTUs/camera_system/README.md

-This the code for the Raspberry Pi equipped with a Camera Pi Sensor Module that is used as camera device.
+This is the code for the Raspberry Pi equipped with a Camera Pi Sensor Module that is used as camera device.

 # Code structure

-* The `include` folder contains the `.h` files
+* The `include/` folder contains the `.h` files
-* The `src` folder contains the `.c` files, the Makefile, and the `obj` folder where `.o` files will be placed.
+* The `src/` folder contains the `.c` files, the Makefile, the `img/` folder where the application temporarily stores the encrypted frames before uploading them, the `keys/` folder where the assymmetric keys of the camera device and the public key of the main user must be placed, and the `obj/` folder where `.o` files will be placed.
-* The `.devcontainer` folder contains the Dockerfile and the settings of the container that you can use for development with VScode.
+* The `.devcontainer/` folder contains the Dockerfile and the settings of the container that you can use for development with VScode.

 # Raspberry Pi Camera Setup